Aisam-ul-Haq Qureshi: Early life

 Aisam-ul-Haq Qureshi was born in a Punjabi family and grew up in Lahore, Pakistan; swimming, playing cricket and football being his favorite pastimes at his alma-mater Crescent Model Higher Secondary School.
-He started playing tennis late at age of 14, when his maternal grandfather and first coach, Khawaja Iftikhar Ahmed, a former 10-time national champion, took him to a tennis club in Model Town, Lahore.
+He started playing tennis relatively late, aged 14, when his maternal grandfather and first coach, Khawaja Iftikhar Ahmed, a former 10-time national champion, took him to a tennis club in Model Town, Lahore.

-His maternal grandfather, Khawaja Iftikhar Ahmed, was the All-India champion, in British India before Pakistan's Independence in 1947.
+Khawaja Iftikhar Ahmed was the All-India champion in British India before Pakistan's Independence in 1947.
 His mother, Nosheen Ihtsham, was also a former women's tennis champion.
 At age 16, the ITF sponsored him for two years.
 He won the Pakistan International Junior Championships and went on to win the Casablanca Cup in Mexico and the LTA International Junior Championships in Roehampton, where he beat Olivier Rochus, Andy Ram, and Taylor Dent.
 In the World Super Junior Championships, he beat Andy Roddick.
 By 18, he was a top-20 junior player and decided to turn pro.

 Aisam was educated at the University of Punjab.